 Practical selection guidance:

-- Food processing— confirm FDA compliance of the specific grade and supplier before specifying for direct food contact; salt water and mild cleaning agents are generally acceptable
+- Food processing— confirm FDA compliance of the specific nylon grade and supplier before specifying for direct food contact; salt water and mild cleaning agents are generally acceptable.

-- Chemical process environments— if the media involves acids, alkalis, or halogenated solvents, POM (Delrin) or PEEK are the correct alternatives — not nylon
+- Chemical process environments— if media involve strong acids, strong alkalis or halogenated solvents, POM (Delrin), HDPE, PTFE or PEEK are usually preferred over nylon.

 Nylon Compared with Other Engineering Plastics